An Exciting Marine Odyssey with the Most Family-Focused Fun in the Islands!

 Day 4: Genovesa

-also called Tower, is a collapsed shield volcano whose flooded caldera attracts vast numbers of pelagic seabirds that come here to breed and nest.
+Genovesa Island, also called Tower, is a collapsed shield volcano whose flooded caldera attracts vast numbers of pelagic seabirds that come here to breed and nest.
 Inside the submerged crater we are surrounded by thousands of great frigatebirds, red-footed boobies, swallow-tailed gulls, Galapagos storm petrels and yellow-crowned night herons that rend the air with a cacophony of squawks.
 We anchor at Darwin Bay, formed thousands of years ago after the collapse of the volcano's roof to form a huge caldera.
-Surrounded by vertical cliffs, the bay is an ideal breeding site for the more than one million land- and seabirds that congregate on Genovesa.
+Surrounded by vertical cliffs, the bay is an ideal breeding site for the more than one million birds that congregate on Genovesa.
 Following the trail up Prince Philip's Steps, we walk among colonies of great frigatebirds and red-footed and Nazca boobies to a lava field where storm petrels nest in underground chambers and lava tubes.
-Late this afternoon, we land at a coral beach for our first chance to swim and snorkel with sea lions, which are often as curious about us as we are about them!
+Late this afternoon, a coral beach landing offers our first chance to swim and snorkel with sea lions, which are often as curious about us as we are about them!
 Snorkeling is easy to learn, even for beginners, and our Expedition Leaders are by your side to help.

 Day 5: Bachas Beach / Cerro Dragon

 This morning we land at Las Bachas, a beautiful white sand beach on